 Chronic headache and migraine treatment: Because migraine and chronic headache causes vary greatly, so too does the treatment for them.
 If your headaches are caused by defects or injuries in the cervicogenic region manual therapy, exercise and education are effective treatment methods used to help ease the headache, neck pain and any associated symptoms.
 Acupuncture and dry needling are also commonly used by trained physiotherapists in order to alleviate localised pain/tension, release the fascia and return movement back to normal.

-If you are suffering from chronic pain, or any pain that has lasted for a few months, please don’t put off seeing a physio any longer.
+If you are suffering from chronic or persistent pain, or any pain that has lasted for a few months, please don’t put off seeing a physio any longer.
 Your local musculoskeletal physiotherapist understands the complexity of chronic pain and its myriad of causes.
 Leaving chronic pain to fester and increase is only adding extra stress to your body and increasing your chances of suffering further physical or psychological injury.
 Musculoskeletal physiotherapy is the most common form of intervention for chronic pain and your Lane Cove physio will create and prescribe a bespoke program to not just combat the pain, but to protect and strengthen the area causing pain against future problems.